 From concrete patio walls and columns to concrete driveways, floors and sandblasting paint off concrete, sandblasting is one of the most effective ways to restore your concrete for a non-slip and coating-free solution.

-During the concrete sandblasting process, the abrasive material travels at a high enough velocity to generate friction on the concrete surface being prepared.
+During the sandblasting process, the abrasive material travels at a high enough velocity to generate friction on the concrete surface being prepared.

 While certain sections of the concrete surface may require a light cleaning, other parts may require deep cutting to achieve the desired textured concrete finishes.

-Any abrasive blasting tool can be used for light concrete sandblasting, however, with control over the equipment media and pressure, our high performance sandblasting equipment is able to produce a range of cut depths to the concrete in question.
+Any abrasive blasting tool can be used for light blasting, however, with control over the equipment media and pressure, our high performance sandblasting equipment is able to produce a range of cut depths to the concrete in question.
 With the use of stencils, we also offer distinctive decorative patterning for further sandblasting needs.

 There are many sandblasting techniques available when it comes to concrete.
 These include: